Goldendoodles are a cross between two of the top five smartest dogs in the world – a golden retriever and a poodle.

 We favor English golden retrievers within our breeding program, and have traveled across Europe acquiring some of the finest European breeding stock to incorporate into our lines.

 Many breeders in the United States use field retrievers to produce their goldendoodles.
 These retrievers are bred for field work and tend to be very lanky and hyper, and as a result they tend to produce hyper, lanky goldendoodles.
-This is a good example of why research is essential to finding a contentious breeder.
+This is a good example of why research is essential to finding a conscientious breeder.

 Appearance and Coat